 MEET AND GREET: After your application is approved, and if the dog you are interested in adopting is in foster care in your area, you will be invited to do a meet and greet with the dog and foster family.
 Together we will decide if the perfect match has been made.
 If the dog you want to adopt is still in Mexico, our Adoptions Team will work with you to find the right match, and then coordinate the transportation and receiving.
-If this is the case, Foster to Adopt may be the best option.
+In special cases, Foster to Adopt may be the best option.

 ADOPTION AGREEMENT: Once your application has been approved, you will be invited to do a meet and greet to ensure the perfect match has been made.
 You will be emailed an Adoption Agreement that needs to be completed and returned.

 ADOPTION DONATION: In order for the adoption to be finalized make your adoption donation to Surfers for Strays.
 (Payment methods and information will be provided in the Adoption Agreement.)